 His poetry is included in the audio journal, Audacious II, and on film at Moving Poems.

 He has produced six books of poetry, including a collaborative work with poets from coastal Australia and the USA.
-He was recently anthologized by Pankhearst Press in the UK, and his latest collection, How Many, was published by the Australian Blank Rune Press in 2016.
+He was recently anthologized by Pankhearst Press in the UK, and featured in the Blank Rune Press publication, How Many, in 2016.

 Brendan's original songs are lyrically rich, described as a kind of dark modern folk.
 He has released over ten solo albums and is currently working on a debut album with his trio, Accidental Bedfellows.
 Brendan and the band play regularly in cafes and bars around Melbourne.

 Brendan's instrumental music has appeared in short films, podcast and radio productions.

 Brendan is a community photographer, focusing on local music and spoken word, and street events.
-His photography features in the albums, posters and websites of many home and international artists, including Jessica Williams, Kavisha Mazzella, Brittle Sun, Brent Parlane, Melbourne Spoken Word, Joel Dean and Luka Lesson to name a few.
+His photography features in the albums, posters and websites of many home and international artists, including Jessica Williams, Kavisha Mazzella, Brittle Sun, Brent Parlane, Melbourne Spoken Word, Joel Dean, Slamalamadingdong! and Luka Lesson to name a few.
 Brendan's photography also features in the City of Whittlesea Cultural Collection, and Western Edge Youth Arts.